par5ul1/xaiat/README.md

 ## How do I use it?

 Two ways.
-You can either use a live version [here](#) (Not Currently Live), or you can clone the repo and run it on your machine locally.
+You can either use a live version [here](https://xaiat.parsuli.net), or you can clone the repo and run it on your machine locally.
 The steps for that can be found below:

 ## Dependencies